 When you smell gas or hear a hissing sound coming from your gas-powered system

-• If you have an upcoming water heater repair
+- If you have an upcoming water heater repair

-• Before a new water heater installation
+- Before a new water heater installation

-• When you’ll be away from your home for more than a few days
+- When you’ll be away from your home for more than a few days

-• If your water supply will be off for an extended period of time
+- If your water supply will be off for an extended period of time

 Bonus Tip: If you have a newer on-demand water heater or tank system, you may notice a setting on your system’s thermostat that says “LOW” or “VAC.”
 This setting will lower your water heater to just 50 to 70°, saving you considerable gas or electricity.
 If you’ll be out of town for an extended period of time, this handy setting, along with these plumbing tips, can help you reduce your energy bill and keep your home safe while you’re away.

-Time for a water heater repair?
+Are you an Omaha metro resident in need of a water heater repair?
 Just Call Burton!

 If your water heater just doesn’t heat like it used to, it may be time for a system tune-up or hot water heater replacement.
-Here at Burton, our team of experienced home plumbers can help you find the right on-demand hot water heater or tank system for your home, family needs, and budget.
+Here at Burton, our local team of experienced home plumbers can help you find the right on-demand hot water heater or tank system for your home, family needs, and budget.
 To schedule your service or request a quote, Just Call Burton!